 So one criterion for judging the benefits of a good like air conditioning is the extent to which it increases people's sense of choice and control over their lives.
 Beyond that, evaluating the benefits of a good requires knowing what life plans it enhances or hinders.
 So a secondary criterion would be the extent to which the product enhances a wide set of plausible, actually chosen life plans.
-A likely candidate for such a good would be one of those that Rawls (1971) described as "basic goods," those that are needed as components of almost any life plan, e.g., health, longevity, food, clothing, and shelter.22 More concretely, cures, air conditioning, and cars will be useful whether your view of the good life is to write the great American novel, watch a good movie, or invent a better battery.
+A likely candidate for such a good would be one of those that Rawls (1971) described as "basic goods," those that are needed to achieve almost any life plan, e.g., health, longevity, food, clothing, and shelter.22 Air conditioning is similarly a basic good for many popular and defensible life plans (though perhaps for not so broad a group as health, longevity and the like).
+Air conditioning will be useful whether your view of the good life is to write the great American novel, watch a good movie, or invent a better battery.

-In some ways a similar approach is the household production approach developed by Gary Becker,23 and most notably developed in Michael and Becker (1973) is in some ways a similar approach to that of Rawls.
+The household production approach originated by Gary Becker,23 and most notably developed in Michael and Becker (1973) is in some ways a similar approach to that of Rawls.
 In Becker's view the household combines market goods with time in order to produce the "commodities" that yield utility.
 (Biddle (2008, p.
-420) has explicitly argued for treating air conditioning as market good that enters the household production function.)
+420) has explicitly argued for treating air conditioning as a market good that enters the household production function.)
 The market goods in this approach are instrumental in producing the higher order goods (a.k.a. "commodities"), similar to how Rawls' basic goods are instrumental to achieving various conceptions of the good life.